Modeling LRU caches with Shot Noise request processes: Abstract

 \section{Abstract}

 In this paper we analyze Least Recently Used (LRU) caches operating under the Shot Noise requests Model (SNM).
 The SNM was recently proposed in \cite{nostroCCR} to better capture the main characteristics of today Video on Demand (VoD) traffic.
 We investigate the validity of Che's approximation \cite{che} through an asymptotic analysis of the cache eviction time.
-In particular, we provide a large deviation principle, a law of large numbers and a central limit theorem for the cache eviction time, as the cache size grows large.
+In particular, we provide a law of large numbers, a large deviation principle and a central limit theorem for the cache eviction time, as the cache size grows large.
 Finally, we derive upper and lower bounds for the ``hit" probability in tandem networks of caches under Che's approximation.

 \begin{AMS} primary: 68M20; secondary: 60F10, 60F05. \end{AMS}